Rochester, Lockport and Buffalo Railroad: Rochester, Lockport & Buffalo (1919–1931)

 All ties had been severed with the Beebe Syndicate towards the end of 1917, and the BL&R was facing financial trouble once again.
 The railroad emerged from reorganization in the spring of 1919 as the Rochester, Lockport and Buffalo Railroad.
 Freight business continued to grow, which helped bolster the railroad's bottom line.

 Passenger operation into downtown Rochester changed on February 4, 1928, when the RL&B ran its first train into the newly opened Rochester Subway.
 Constructed in the bed of the old Erie Canal, the Subway was designed to help funnel interurban traffic and speed local passengers through the city.
 A ramp from the surface lines at Lyell Avenue descended into the Subway and terminated at City Hall station.
 Trains would then run empty to the South Avenue Loop just beyond Court Street station.
 The Rochester & Eastern and the Rochester & Syracuse both offered connections at City Hall station for continued eastward travel.
+In 1928, as traffic was beginning to decline, each car of the trains was painted a different color (white, red, blue) to draw attention to the trains.

 The majority of the new owners were businessmen from Rochester, which helped keep the operation close to local interests.
 Passenger and freight levels dropped through the 1920s as connecting lines were closed and the railroad met increasing competition from improved highways and the proliferation of affordable automobiles.
 Unable to continue operating at a significant loss with no hope of reorganization, the last trains ran on the RL&B on April 30, 1931.